F3real/F3real.github.io/content/etherhacker.md

 }
 ~~~

-We need to call `spin` function with correct bet.
+We need to call `spin` function with a correct bet.
 We see that it will be calculated based on `block.number - 1` in `random` function.
-To finish this challenge easily we just need to create contract with same random function.
-Transactions are going to execute in same block (and share same block variables) so both our contract and target will generate same random number.
+To finish this challenge easily we just need to create a contract with the same random function.
+Transactions are going to execute in the same block (and share the same block variables) so both our contract and the target will generate a same random number.

 We can convert address of contract to proper form from console using:
 ~~~javascript